d3i-infra/dd-education-whatsapp-uu/README.md

+This Feldspar application is each year used in a Sociology course at Utrecht University on novel data collection methods.
+It contains a a WhatsApp data donation study for account information, and group chat information.
+Only non-personal data are collected in this application.

 # The data donation task

 The data donation task (a fork of [Feldspar](https://github.com/eyra/feldspar)) is front end that guides participants through the data donation steps, used in conjunction with Next.